September 14 – 16, 2021, Lillehammer, Norway

 Models allow gazing into a hypothetical future, let us experiment with future scenarios, and understand physical processes better.
 Many decisions rely on models being right – and for the right reason.
 Therefore, a better observational basis, improved understanding of processes and a better description of those processes are key to providing a relevant knowledge base for decision-makers who develop strategies for a reality that is not yet present.

 This conference aims to address topics related to modelling the climate system and the interface with the land surface processes and hydrological impacts of climate change.
 It will also focus on recent developments of observation systems and data analysis including experiences with non-conventional observations, new methods to investigate the soil water dynamics, and climate services for decision making.
 A special focus is given to terrestrial ecosystem-climate interactions and their representation in Earth System Models (ESMs).
-The conference is organized in four sessions.
+The conference is organized in four sessions (see below).

 Session 1: Terrestrial ecology with links to climate and the hydrological cycle